Kamal-Walia/class-component/README.md

-This repository includes the following topics as discussed in the class:- Class/Functional components this.state
+This repository includes the following topics as discussed in the class:-
+1. Class/Functional components
+2. State
-Styling in react
+3. Styling in react
-Conditional Rendering
+4. Conditional Rendering
-Event Handling
+5. Event Handling
-babel and webpack
+6. Babel and Webpack